polyphony-chat/docs/SPECIFICATION.md

 #### 7.4.2 Home server operation and design

-- Employ a caching layer for your home server to handle the potentially large amount of requests for public key certificates without putting unnecessary strain on the database.
+- Use a caching layer for your home server to handle the potentially large amount of requests for public key certificates without putting unnecessary strain on the database.

 ## 8. Account migration